 Gamora and Rocket's arguments become a bit funnier when you remember that Zoe Saldana and Bradley Cooper are exes.

 Sleeper Hit: In spite of Marvel's excellent box office record, the movie was expected by most to do relatively modest Thor-level numbers of around $180 million because it was based on a very obscure comic book property and was released in the dump month of August.
 Guardians of the Galaxy, however, ended up getting the last laugh all the way to the top summer spot, dethroning the presumed summer box office champion Transformers: Age of Extinction, and Captain America: The Winter Soldier as the highest grossing movie of 2014.
 What made its success shocking was that the previous attempts to make big budget sci-fi space operas in 2011 (Green Lantern) and 2012 (John Carter) were massive bombs.
 The fact that Guardians of the Galaxy was able to avoid the same horrible fate is a real testament to the success of the Marvel Brand.

 So My Kids Can Watch: Djimon Hounsou has admitted in an interview that he took the role of Korath the Pursuer for his son, who loves the Superhero genre.

-Throw It In: According to James Gunn, Peter flipping off the Nova Corps came from Chris Pratt goofing around on set.
+According to James Gunn, Peter flipping off the Nova Corps came from Chris Pratt goofing around on set.

-Early drafts featured Nova (Although it's unclear as to which Nova, Richard Rider or Sam Alexander) as a central character.
+Early drafts featured Nova (although it's unclear as to which Nova, Richard Rider or Sam Alexander) as a central character.
 He was cut once James Gunn took over, as he took away focus from Star-Lord's story, as well as being considered The Scrappy by Gunn.

 Stan Lee was originally slated to cameo in the Collector's collection on Knowhere, in which he would have flipped off Groot from within a display case (possibly a reference to the fact that Groot is the only member of the team that Lee had any hand in creating).
 The scene was cut because Lee was in England at the time and couldn't be reached for filming.